NewSkyLine-dev/havokmax-blender/README.md

 and `.pak` containers, plus configuration options that mirror the original tool's presets.

-> **Status:** The importer now reads Havok XML packfiles directly (and can call
+> **Status:** The importer now reads Havok XML packfiles directly and bundles a
-> the optional HavokLib `havokpy` module to unwrap binary HKX/HKA/HKT files),
+> pure-Python HavokLib port to unwrap binary HKX/HKA/HKT files, building real
-> building real armatures and keyframed actions when animation data is present.
+> armatures and keyframed actions when animation data is present.

 ## Installation